 The New Snobbery Taking on modern elitism and empowering the working class

 An insidious snobbery has taken root in parts of progressive Britain.
 Working-class voters have flexed their political muscles and helped to change the direction of the country, but in doing so they have been met with disdain and even abuse from elites in politics, culture and business.
-They have been derided as uneducated, bigoted turkeys voting for Christmas, as Empire apologists patriotic to the point of delusion.

 “David Skelton was talking about levelling up and the potential for a Conservative breakthrough with the abandoned working class long before either was a glint in Boris Johnson’s eye.
 In this timely, insightful and impassioned book, he explains how a new snobbery is alienating the progressive left from the working people of Britain.
 If you want to know why the Red Wall is turning Tory and how the post-Brexit political realignment might become permanent, read this book.
 I suspect Boris Johnson will have half a dozen copies on his bedside table before too long.”Tim Shipman